Pascals Manale is a Great Stop on Your New Orleans Food Tour

-New Orleans is a fascinating city with an incredibly unique blend of cultures and that makes it an amazing city for anyone looking to try something new.
-Like cities such as LA, New York, Chicago, and San Francisco, people think differently here and normal rules don't always apply.
-However, what New Orleans has that those other "foodie cities" don't is hundreds of years of deeply rooted traditions to help guide the influences of those different cultures.
-This results in not just "great restaurants" in different silos, but almost a bouquet of foodie options that generally traces it's way back to either Cajun or Creole roots.
+New Orleans is a fascinating city with an incredibly unique blend of cultures, making it an amazing city for anyone looking to try something new.
+Compared to other foodie cities such as LA, New York, Chicago, and San Francisco, people think differently here and normal rules don't always apply.
+This is especially true because New Orleans has hundreds of years of deeply rooted traditions that help guide the influences of those different cultures.
+This results in not just "great restaurants" in different silos but almost a bouquet of foodie options that generally trace its way back to either Cajun or Creole roots.
 For me, this makes it infinitely more fascinating and enjoyable to explore.

-Part of the fun of exploring is to simply take risks and try new places.
+Part of the fun of exploring is to take risks and try new places simply.
 As a result, this isn't necessarily a roundup of the "best restaurants in New Orleans" but rather a tour of ones we enjoyed and know you will too!
+That's one of the things that I enjoy most about exploring a city like New Orleans for a guys trip.
+Every time I visit there's something new, something strange and weird but always fun to try.
+Here's some of the great food that we've enjoyed in the Big Easy!

 Grand Isle